25Kavya/MARKET-ANALYST/README.md

 # Market Analyst

 A multi-agent AI stock research system for Indian equities (NSE).
-Ask a plain-English question — about one stock, your whole portfolio, or a head-to-head comparison — and three specialist agents (technical, sentiment, financial) analyze it in parallel and combine their opinions into one answer
+Ask a question — about one stock, your whole portfolio, or a head-to-head comparison — and three specialist agents (technical, sentiment, financial) analyze it in parallel and combine their opinions into one answer